WORMSS/mc-crafting-apprenticeship/Roadmap.md

 - efficentcy in building (material loss)
 - efficentcy in maintaining (repair to full, material loss)
 - efficentcy in planning (how many designs wasted)
+- tool competency (hurting yourself while sawing/hammering)

 #### Random Ideas
-- Varnish wood
+- Varnish wood (Longer lasting wood)
-- Tinning nails
+- Tinning nails (Longer lasting nails)
-- Panting struture
-(not sure how to link this to maintance)
+- Painting struture (not sure how to link this to maintance)
 - Statue chiseling.
+- Have to keep checking plans when building.